 The Hogg Foundation for Mental Health invites students from The University of Texas at Austin pursuing a doctorate to submit a proposal for the Harry Estill and Bernice Milburn Moore Fellowship.

-To be eligible for the fellowship, candidates must be in the process of completing a dissertation on the human experience in crises, including those resulting from natural or other major disasters or, more broadly, stress and adversity.
+To be eligible for the fellowship, candidates must be in the process of completing a dissertation relevant to the mental health needs of Texans.
+The dissertation should focus on the human experience in crises, including those resulting from natural or other major disasters or, more broadly, stress and adversity.
 Candidates should have a primary research interest in the mental health impact of crises, stress and adversity.
 This fellowship reflects Dr. Harry Estill Moore’s concern for and sociological contributions to the study of the human experience in crisis.

 The Moore Fellowship award is unrestricted.
 The fellow is not required to work as a condition of the award.
 However, upon completion of the dissertation, the fellow must submit a copy of the dissertation with an abstract and/ or summary.
 There are no restrictions on other awards or employment that the fellow may obtain.

-Online, respondents will enter their contact information, as well as the names and email addresses of the three individuals providing letters of reference (one of which must be the respondent’s dissertation committee chair or advisor).
-Respondents will also upload the following documents:
+Online, applicants will enter their contact information, as well as the names and email addresses of the three individuals providing letters of reference (one of which must be the applicant’s dissertation committee chair or advisor).
+Applicants will also upload the following documents: